Uiver Collection: History

 "Dear friends early yesterday morning before the sun had peaked over the horizon to disperse the mists enshrouding the Mildenhall Aerodrome in Suffolk, the competitors of the MacRobertson International Air Race were awaiting the signal to start on the epic flight of 11,323 miles.
 Never in the history of aviation has there been such a lineup of aviators and never in the history of the world has there been such an aerial contest.
 The Melbourne newspaper "The Argus" said in its editorial: "In an age of extraordinary mechanical progress one takes many things for granted; but flight halfway-across the world seems too remarkable for analysis.
 If the present conquest of speed be maintained at the present rate an air journey to England in these days will become commonplace.
 And Australia, that vast land over the edge of beyond will become part of a great world".

-The KLM "Uiver" was only capable of flying 1,500 kilometre legs so had to refuel three times before the first official stop in Baghdad.
+The KLM "Uiver" was only capable of flying 1,500-kilometre legs so had to refuel three times before the first official stop in Baghdad.
 The Dutch aeroplane landed only three hours behind the Mollison's de Havilland Comet, which was able to fly non-stop from England.
 It was apparent that the huge airliner was a formidable opponent.
 The Comets may have had speed but they were uncomfortable and extremely noisy.
 Jim and Amy Mollison arrived in Baghdad deaf, hungry and very tired.
 One eyewitness described the crew and passengers of the "Uiver" as being "as fresh as a daisy".

 Excitement mounted worldwide as millions of people followed the race on their wireless sets.
 At Allahabad, India, the "flying sweethearts" had to withdraw their Comet from the race because of a broken oil line.
 The race to Victoria became a war of attrition.
 Dutch pilot Geysendorffer's Pander S4 was destroyed in a ground collision, also at Allahabad.
 Australian Jimmy Woods flipped his Lockheed Vega while landing at Aleppo in Northern Syria.
-A bumpy arrival in Bucharest, Hungary, caused damage to the flaps of American aviatrix Jacqueline Cochran's Granville R-6H.
+A bumpy arrival in Bucharest, Hungary, caused damage to the flaps of American aviator Jacqueline Cochran's Granville R-6H.
 British entrants Gilman and Baines were both killed when their Fairey Fox I crashed near Palazzo San Gervasio in Italy.
 Tension mounted around the world as Charles Scott and Campbell Black in their Comet and Koene Parmentier and Jan Moll in the KLM DC-2 fought out the battle for first place.